Planning Your Major or Minor

 In the first year, students begin to explore courses in the curriculum.
 First-year seminars, 100-level introductory courses, and 200-level lecture courses are all open to first years; the first-year seminar is especially encouraged.
 Students should take courses in multiple regions, especially those that were unavailable to them in their high schools.
 They should also study with several professors and begin to consider who might serve as their advisor.

-By junior year, most students should have chosen their major field of concentration.
 Students should complete the intermediate seminar requirement by the end of junior year.
-They are also encouraged to have met many of the department's requirements for pre-modern and non-Eurocentric courses.
+They are also encouraged to have met many of the department's requirements for pre-modern and non-Euro/US courses.
 Students in their junior year are well positioned to approach a professor about an independent study on a topic of interest.
 They may take a 300-level advanced seminar, especially if they have plans to pursue an honors project or if it fits their interests well, because only one or two of these courses is offered in each region a year.
 Students intending to do an honors project should begin to speak with their advisor as early as possible in the spring semester to discuss the process, begin to find a topic, and lay out a plan for summer research.

 In addition to completing the range of courses necessary to fulfill the requirements for the major, senior students are strongly encouraged to pursue their own research projects through 300-level advanced seminars, independent studies, or an honors project.
 Students should plan independent work with their advisors or with another member of the department well in advance of the start of the semester.
 At the close of senior year, departmental prizes are awarded.
 The departmental "Why Major or Minor in History" page has links to guides to potential careers for history majors.